girisushil/Reliable_Transport_Protocol/README.md

-Live Sequence Protocol (LSP).
+# Live Sequence Protocol (LSP)

 LSP provides features that lie somewhere between UDP and TCP, but it also has features not found in either protocol:

-• Unlike UDP or TCP, it supports a client-server communication model.
+* Unlike UDP or TCP, it supports a client-server communication model.
-• The server maintains connections between a number of clients, each of which is identified by a numeric connection identifier.
+* The server maintains connections between a number of clients, each of which is identified by a numeric connection identifier.
-• Communication between the server and a client consists of a sequence of discrete messages in each direction.
+* Communication between the server and a client consists of a sequence of discrete messages in each direction.
-• Message sizes are limited to fit within single UDP packets (around 1,000 bytes).
+* Message sizes are limited to fit within single UDP packets (around 1,000 bytes).
-• Messages are sent reliably: a message sent over the network must be received exactly once, and messages must be received in the same order they were sent.
+* Messages are sent reliably: a message sent over the network must be received exactly once, and messages must be received in the same order they were sent.
-• Message integrity is ensured: a message sent over the network will be rejected if modified in transit.
+* Message integrity is ensured: a message sent over the network will be rejected if modified in transit.
-• The server and clients monitor the status of their connections and detect when the other side has become disconnected.
+* The server and clients monitor the status of their connections and detect when the other side has become disconnected.

 This project is designed for and tested on AFS cluster machines, though you may choose to write and build your code locally as well.

+***

 ### Running the tests